KarmakarAnish/ClickHouseQueryExecution/README.md

 void ExpressionTransform::transform(Chunk & chunk)
 ```

-**Corrected change:** run the extra expression evaluation on a copied block and discard the result.
+**Change:** run the extra expression evaluation on a copied block and discard the result.

 ```cpp
 void ExpressionTransform::transform(Chunk & chunk)